Sacramento River Guided Fishing trips for salmon, trout, steelhead

 sacramento river King Salmon Fishing Guide

-The season for guided king salmon fishing trips on the Sacramento River begins at the middle of July and continues until mid December.
-Woodson Bridge area is the best for catching king salmon at the beginning of the season.
+The season for guided king salmon fishing trips on the Sacramento River begins for us around the middle of August and continues until mid December when the Sacramento River closes to salmon fishing for the year.
+The Woodson Bridge area is the best for catching king salmon at the beginning of the season.
 As time goes by, the best strategy is to move upriver, following the salmon’s path to the Cottonwood “Barge Hole.”

 During the late fall or winter run, taking place in November and December, the number of fish decreases, but their size grows, so catching a great King salmon is always a possibility.
 The king salmon in Sacramento River have a wild way of fighting for their freedom and a taste to measure.